woulfcoder/DIY-PC-E-Brake/README.md

 # DIY-PC-E-Brake

-The code has been writen with the linear Hall-Effect IC OH49E as the used sensor in mind.
+The code has been writen with the linear Hall-Effect IC OH49E in mind.

 ## Hardware
 * E-Brake Lever